wjiale960224/Data-driven-Venture-Capital-startup-ecosystem-analytics-engine/README.md

 ## Rules

-1. **Team decision**: Members will first state their own point, then we discuss it as a team.
+1. **Team decision**: Members contribute ideas, then we discuss as a team.
 Regarding any conflicts or disagreements, we will vote for the final decision.
 If there is further conflict, we will elevate the issue to tutor or course convenor.
-2. **Team conflict**: Potential problems will be mainly remote issues for this special semester.
-Since it is impossible to arrange any face-to face meetings within the team, it is difficult to keep the entire team at the same pace.
+2. **Team conflict**: Potential problems can arise due to the remote nature of this semester.
+Since it is impossible to arrange face-to face team meetings, it is difficult to keep the entire team at the same pace.
 We set up a WeChat group to notify each other of the ongoing process.
-We can make any discussions in the group at a timely manner as well.
-In case there is no solution can be found within the team, we would notify the Course Convenor through email as soon as possible.
+We can make any discussions in the groupchat at a timely manner as well.
+In case no solution can be reached within the team, we would notify the Course Convenor through email as soon as possible.
-3. **Task distribution**: Task will be distributed evenly and according to members’ specialty.
-Tasks deadlines are set when they are distributed, normally 3 days before the hard deadline to allow time for team review.
+3. **Task distribution**: Task will be distributed evenly and according to members’ specialties.
+Tasks are distributed with a clearly defined dealine, normally 3 days before the hard deadline to facilitate team review.
 Everyone’s work should be reviewed by at least one other team member to ensure work quality.
 4. **Deadline penalty**: No penalty for valid reasons such as sickness.
-However, late for group work accomplishment may need to do extra tasks at the next project stage.
+However, delay in work accomplishment may lead to extra tasks in the next project stage.
 Free riders will be reported to the convener immediately.
-5. **Collaboration**: Each member is expected to collaborate with each other and communicate professionally.
+5. **Collaboration**: Members are expected to collaborate with each other actively, communicate professionally and timely.